-- 9. - (a) - (i) There shall be two Access Advisers who shall be appointed from among the Tutors of the College. - (ii) One of the Access Advisers shall be a Tutor in a subject within the Medical Sciences Division or Mathematical, Physical and Life Sciences Division; the other Access Adviser shall be a Tutor in a subject within the Humanities Division or the Social Sciences Division. - (b) The Access Advisers shall work with the Senior Tutor, Schools Liaison and Access Officer, Equality Adviser, and student access representatives to assist with the progression of the College's equality and access objectives in relation to undergraduate admissions; act as advocates for equality and access in undergraduate admissions and promote their consideration in College committees; maintain an awareness of the University's work in this area; advise and contribute to papers and relevant processes; and engage in College access and outreach activities. - (c) The Access Advisers shall be members ex officio of the School Liaison and Access Sub-Committee and of the Equality Forum (but shall attend the Equality Forum alternately). - (d) The Access Advisers shall each receive a stipend determined from time to time by the Governing Body.
+- (i) There shall be two Access Advisers who shall be appointed from among the Tutors of the College. - (ii) One of the Access Advisers shall be a Tutor in a subject within the Medical Sciences Division or Mathematical, Physical and Life Sciences Division; the other Access Adviser shall be a Tutor in a subject within the Humanities Division or the Social Sciences Division. - (b) The Access Advisers shall work with the Senior Tutor, Schools Liaison and Access Officer, Equality Adviser, and student access representatives to assist with the progression of the College's equality and access objectives in relation to undergraduate admissions; act as advocates for equality and access in undergraduate admissions and promote their consideration in College committees; maintain an awareness of the University's work in this area; advise and contribute to papers and relevant processes; and engage in College access and outreach activities. - (c) The Access Advisers shall be members ex officio of the Equality Forum (but shall attend the Equality Forum alternately). - (d) The Access Advisers shall each receive a stipend determined from time to time by the Governing Body.